EstebanCanela/Scaffolding-Entity/README.md

 # Scaffolding-Entity Framework
-Created a basic structured to a project in .Net with Entity Framework, Unit of Work, Repository Patter and Identity (AuthO) To create a new CRUD for a Entity you must do:
+Created a basic structured to a project in .Net with Entity Framework, Unit of Work, Repository Patter and Identity (AuthO).

+To create a new CRUD for a Entity you must do:

 ## Step 1